 Daniel Kagan has represented the South-of-Denver suburbs in the Colorado legislature since 2009, serving both in the House of Representatives (House District 3, 2009 – 2017) and the Senate (Senate District 26, since 2017).
-Since taking office, Daniel has advocated for a healthy business climate, where companies large and small can more easily create well-paid jobs.
-He has championed affordable housing, improved public safety, better public schools, and healthy, safe communities.
+Since taking office, Daniel has advocated for a thriving Colorado economy and has championed improvements in our transportation infrastructure, better public safety, higher quality public schools, and healthy, safe communities.

-Daniel brings a successful business background to the job (more of which, later), and has done both blue-collar work (loading freight onto trucks as a Teamster, waiting tables, tending bar) and white-collar work (flight instructor, lawyer, businessman).
+Daniel brings a successful business background to the job and has done both blue-collar work (loading freight onto trucks as a Teamster, waiting tables, tending bar) and white-collar work (flight instructor, lawyer, businessman).

 He has served our military as a civilian contractor, first retraining Vietnam-era pilots onto civilian equipment (the Cessna Citation Jet) under the GI Bill, and later, as a flight familiarization instructor at the U.S. Naval Academy, operating out of Fort Meade, Maryland.

-He is a father of three (Ben, 23, an Agricultural Business graduate of CSU, Samantha, 20, an Economics undergraduate at Univ. of Michigan, and Abbie, 16, still in high school), all of whom went through the Colorado K-12 public school system.
+He is a father of three (Ben, 26, an Agricultural Business graduate of CSU, Samantha, 23, a recent Economics graduate from Univ. of Michigan, and Abbie, 19, a student at Michigan State University), all of whom went through the Colorado K-12 public school system.
 The kids have an extraordinarily good mother in Faye, whom Daniel met in law school in 1984 and married five years later.
-Daniel and Faye have been married for twenty-five years.
+Daniel and Faye have been married for twenty-eight years.

 Daniel is a member of the Senate Judiciary Committee, which deals with legislation affecting the process of litigation, both civil and criminal.
 Bills passing through the Judiciary Committee have expanded access to the courts for ordinary people, provided counsel to low-income litigants, and the Judiciary Committee frequently considers far-reaching amendments to the criminal and civil law of Colorado.
 The committee oversees, among other things, the Colorado Courts, Homeland Security, the Colorado State Patrol, and the Department of Corrections, including its Division of Parole, which Daniel reformed, in cooperation with Rep. Bob Gardner (R-Colorado Springs) in 2014.

 In the House, Daniel served on the Finance Committee, which has oversight responsibility for, among other things, the Department of Revenue and the Treasury.
-His Finance Committee work is guided by the principles that the budget must be balanced, every spending proposal must be evaluated as carefully as a family evaluates its household spending, and the guiding principle of Save!
-Save!
-Save!
+His Finance Committee work is guided by the principles that the budget must be balanced and every spending proposal must be evaluated as carefully as a family evaluates its household spending.
 He believes we must have a sizable nest egg when the next recession comes around.

 Daniel has served on the Interim Economic Opportunity and Poverty Reduction Task Force and continues to serve on the Legislative Legal Affairs Committee, making sure the executive branch does not exceed its powers.